geopla/aoc-2024/README.md

 ### Technical challenge
 There is only a single input source providing different types when parsing.
 Modelling that with a sealed interface seems reasonable.
 But when using that interface type in collections, type safety errors or problems will pop out of nowhere.

+## Lessons learned
+- clearly separate abstraction layers (example Update handles index related operations itself)

+## Day 6 Guard Gullivant

+### Domain Language and Concepts
+- **Guard:** patrols a lab (back in year 1518)
+- **Laboratory:**  a room the guard patrols
+- **Patrol Protocol:** Rules of movement - might be dependent on the current year?
+- **Obstruction:** changes the direction of the guards movement
+- **Position:** Position of guard or obstacles, cartesian coordinates
+- **Coordinates**: expressed as tupel `(x, y)`; direction from left to right (x) and top to bottom (y)
+- **Direction:** cardinal direction, north, east, south, west; iteration order clockwise
+- **Walk:** a path consisting of a sequence of legs, a guard takes
+- **Leg:** a straight part of walk, having a length given in steps
+- **Step:** a position change

+### The problems to solve

+### Movement of the guard
+- steps into a direction
+  - number of steps into one direction might be limited
+- direction modeled as cardinal points gives us the opportunity to extend to diagonal moves too
+- rule(s) how to handle an obstacle
+  - might depend on the obstacles type
+  - might depend on the year (back in time) too?
+- leaving the room
+  - not sure but it should happen when reaching labs border
+- number of **distinct** locations visited
+  - does the starting location count too?
+  - recording the steps will do

+## Laboratory
+- rectangular, dimension?
+- obstacles are quite sparse